ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/istio.md

 :::

 :::{warning}
-The default Ray worker port range, from 10002 to 19999, is too large to specify in the service manifest and can cause memory issue in kubernetes.
+The default Ray worker port range, from 10002 to 19999, is too large to specify in the service manifest and can cause memory issues in Kubernetes.
 It is recommended to set a smaller `max-worker-port` to work with Istio.
 :::

 ## Step 4: Create the RayCluster